newfacade/notes-on-java/_sources/object-oriented/5-inheritance.md

 Private members (fields and methods): `could not inherite by subclasses`, not accessible outside the class.

-Protected members: public in package (`com.codewithmosh`), accessible by child classes in different packages, kind of confusing, should avoid it.
+Protected members: public in package (e.g. `com.codewithmosh`), accessible by child classes in different packages, private in other cases.
+Kind of confusing, should avoid it.

-no access modifier: package private, public in package, private outside the package.
+no access modifier: public in package, private outside the package.

 ## Method overriding